 BLM mineral resource experts examined the reasonably foreseeable development (RFD) document produced for the 2015 Northwest Colorado Greater Sage Grouse (GRSG) Land Use Plan Amendment (LUPA) and Environmental Impact Statement (EIS) as well as development trends and data from development since that time and determined that the methodology and trends that were used to produce the projections did not need modifications given the lack of significant changes in trends surrounding fluid mineral development.
 Assumptions and methodology used to develop the updated projections below are the same assumptions and methodology described in Appendix N of the 2015 Northwest Colorado Greater Sage-Grouse Proposed LUPA/Final EIS (2015 CO Plan).
 These were used along with new information to revise the projections provided to the current date and to analyze the proposed Alternatives.
 Limited data on how the 2015 projections were created is available, but because the trend of the projections is consistent with conditions since that time, they were able to be extended into the future.
 The projections by alternative taken from Table N.17 were compared to the current Alternatives, to determine the closest matches of alternatives from the two plans using management direction.
 Alternative I would continue management from the 2015 CO Plan.
 Alternative 2 would continue management from the 2018 Northwest Colorado GRSG Proposed Resource Management Plan Amendment/Final Environmental Impact Statement which would open to leasing approximately 224,200 acres closed under Alternative I and add an allowance for exceptions to NSO stipulations; the 2018 Plan did not provide projections of future development, but this management is very similar to what was proposed under Alternative D in the 2015 Plan.
 Alternative 3 would close all GRSG habitat to leasing, which is similar management to Alternative C in the 2015 CO Plan which proposed closing occupied habitat areas to fluid mineral leasing and applied NSO to the majority of the remaining area; so Alternative C projections were used for Alternative 3.
-Alternatives 4 and 5 would make approximately 751,000 acres of PHMA open to leasing with NSO stipulations and apply NSO buffers around Leks in the 786,000 acres of GHMA, NSO stipulations would allow for waivers, exemptions, and modifications (WEMs) under this Alternative.
-When comparing against the 2015 CO Plan Alternatives, this proposed management falls between Alternative D which proposed NSO stipulations on 1,347,400 acres, and Alternative A which proposed NSO stipulations on 350,300 acres (2015 CO Plan Table 2.6).
-The average of the projections for Alternatives A and D was calculated for use as the projections for Alternative 4 and 5.
+Alternatives 4, 5, 6 and the Proposed RMP Amendment would make approximately 751,000 acres of PHMA open to leasing with NSO stipulations and apply NSO buffers around Leks in the 786,000 acres of GHMA, NSO stipulations would allow for waivers, exemptions, and modifications (WEMs) under this Alternative.
+The Proposed RMP Amendment would also manage approximately 5,000 acres of the total PHMA as Limited Exception.
+When comparing against the 2015 CO Plan Alternatives, this proposed management falls between Alternative D which proposed NSO stipulations on 1,347,400 acres, and Alternative A which proposed NSO stipulations on 350,300 acres (2015

+CO Plan Table 2.6).
+The average of the projections for Alternatives A and D was calculated for use as the projections for Alternative 4, 5, and the Proposed RMP Amendment.
 Alternative 6 would apply the same management as Alternative 5 except that it would consider the designation of certain areas as areas of critical environmental concern (ACECs), however much of the designated ACEC acreage is already closed to leasing from management of other resources so the ACEC designations were determined to be unlikely to cause major changes to projections.